1jour1vin

 Wine rated (2024 guide) 94/100

-Grand-Puy Ducasse displays depth and definition through its many nuances, combining notes of graphite, dark berries, licorice and a touch of wood.
+Grand-Puy Ducasse displays depth and definition through a multitude of nuances, combining notes of graphite, black berries, licorice, and a touch of oak.
 The finesse suggested by the bouquet is perfectly assimilated by the palate, where the wine is carried by smooth, powerful tannins.
-It clearly underlines that it will need time to blossom, and that it has all the elements necessary for long ageing.
-Certainly one of the best Grand-Puy Ducasse in a long time.
+It clearly shows that it will need time to blossom and that it has all the elements necessary for long-term aging.
+Certainly one of the best Grand-Puy Ducasses in a long time.
 2028-2047

 No notes available